 Programs for both children and adults build life skills and self-confidence, removing as many barriers to independent living as possible.
 Residential programs such as Durham Adult Supported Housing in North Carolina stress life skills education, so that adults with mental illnesses may live successfully within their communities.
 School Based Behavioral Health Services in Philadelphia works with children so they can successfully return to and participate in their local schools.

-RHD prides itself on creative approaches to complex challenges, such as Compeer of Suburban Philadelphia, which matches mental health consumers with trained community volunteers, building friendships that bring support, encouragement and growth to both the consumer and the volunteer.
+RHD prides itself on creative approaches to complex challenges.
 All the programs listed below assist individuals with behavioral health issues.
 Please click on the links for more information.

 'All I wanted was to live a normal life'